Western University Health Sciences College of Dental Medicine

 English Language Proficiency

-- Applicants must pass NBDE Part I & Part II.
+- Applicants must have passed NBDE Parts I and II.

-- Official NBDE score reports must be submitted via CAAPID application.
+- Official NBDE score reports must be submitted via the ADEA CAAPID application.

 Advanced Dental Admissions Test (ADAT)